Brian Dixon (American football): New Orleans Saints

 On May 12, 2014, Dixon was signed by the New Orleans Saints as undrafted free agent.

 On November 5, 2015, the Saints signed Brian's twin brother Brandon Dixon to their practice squad.
 This made them the only set of twins to play on the same team since the AFL-NFL merger and the first since 1926.
 They are the twelfth set of twins to play in the NFL and along with the Pounceys and the McCourtys, are the third active set of twins currently playing in the NFL.

 On September 3, 2016, he was waived by the Saints.
 He was then signed to the Saints' practice squad.
 He was promoted to the active roster on October 1, 2016.
 He was released and re-signed to the practice squad on October 10.
 He was promoted to the active roster on October 13, 2016.
 He was released by the Saints on November 9, 2016, and was re-signed to the practice squad.

 Arizona Cardinals

 On December 28, 2016, Dixon was signed by the Cardinals off the Saints' practice squad.
 On May 2, 2017, Dixon was waived by the Cardinals.

 Jacksonville Jaguars

 On May 22, 2017, Dixon was signed by the Jacksonville Jaguars.
 He was waived on September 2, 2017.

 Personal life

-Dixon's twin brother, Brandon, was drafted by the New York Jets in the sixth round, (195th overall) of the 2014 NFL draft.
+Dixon's twin brother, Brandon, was selected by the New York Jets in the sixth round, (195th overall) of the 2014 NFL draft.
 Dixon is the cousin of former cornerback Benny Sapp who played in the National Football League.